kd365/mem0_deployment_lab/ARCHITECTURE.md

 **Q: Why not just use a SQL database?**
 A: SQL finds exact matches.
 Vectors find similar meaning. "car accident" and "vehicle collision" are different text but similar meaning.

-**Q: What if OpenAI goes down?**
+**Q: What if Bedrock is unavailable or I don’t have model access?**
-A: Your API still runs, but add/search operations will fail.
-That's why multi-provider support matters.
+A: Your API can still run, but `add`/`search` may fail because embeddings/LLM calls can’t complete.
+For labs, the most common issue is missing Bedrock model access.

-**Q: Can I use free tier OpenAI?**
+**Q: Can I use OpenAI instead?**
-A: Yes!
-Free tier gives $5 credit, enough for ~500 lab sessions.
+A: Yes, OpenAI is an optional provider track (see `SETUP.md`).

 **Q: Is Qdrant the only vector DB?**
 A: No. Mem0 also supports Pinecone, Weaviate, Milvus, Chroma.
 Qdrant is easiest to self-host.